 Grounds For Objection In An Illinois Divorce

 An objection must be made and the grounds for which the objection was made must be stated immediately for the court to consider.
 This will often be a quick staccato of “Objection!
-Relavance!” or “Objection!
+Relevance!” or “Objection!
 Asked and Answered!”

 “Objections should be sufficiently specific to inform the court of the ground for the objection, and a general objection, if overruled, will not preserve the issue for review on appeal.”
 People v.
 Queen (1974), 56 Ill.2d 560, 564, 310 N.E.2d 166